JohnAD/mongopool/docs/mongopool-ref.rst

     before your thread terminates.
 Otherwise, the connection will never be release.

-    Behind the scenes, a special 'threadvar' called 'dbThread' is "instanced" for your thread using the thread's own memory management context.
+    If you are in the context of a tread, a special threadvar called ``dbThread`` is "instanced" for your thread using the thread's own memory management context.
+Otherwise, a new instance is called.

     Returns a single connection to the database.